 – 0-1 year of research experience, preferably with children or infants (an equivalent combination of education and experience will be considered).

 – Excellent organizational and communication skills (especially with young children and families).

 – Be detail-oriented, motivated, creative, organized, and able to work independently

 – Experience is required in Microsoft Excel and statistical analysis software (preferably R).

 – Prior experience in psychology research and/or computational modeling.

-– Flexible work availability (including evenings and weekends) is desirable.
+– Flexible work availability is desirable.

-Please apply as soon as possible because we will begin reviewing applications immediately.
+- Please apply as soon as possible because we will begin reviewing applications immediately.
 Compensation is commensurate with skills and experience.
-UNLV adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.
+Penn adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.